Writers' Day Event Schedule

 Writing Women's Lives

 What do we seek to find when we write about our female family members, women in our community, women in history, or even ourselves?
-In an extra special Writer's Lab workshop with Tiya Miles, participants will explore a series of writing prompts and exercises, covering various forms (history, fiction, memoir, journaling), as well as the challenges and rewards of this kind of writing.
+You'll have a chance to learn from an National Book Award-winning author in our featured workshop with Tiya Miles from 1 to 2 p.m. in the Multipurpose Room.
+Through a series of writing prompts and exercises, covering various forms (history, fiction, memoir, journaling), participants will explore the challenges and rewards of this kind of writing.

 A Bonus Lit Chat Interview

-• Digitization equipment available for scanning your own images in the Memory Lab
+- Scanning your own images on the DIY digitization equipment in the Memory Lab

 Network with Local Writers Groups

-If you are an individual or group directly related to the advancement of the work of writers/illustrators and/or publishing and would like to set up a table at Jax Book Fest: Writers' Day, please email jplprograms@coj.net.
+If you are an individual or group directly related to the advancement of the work of writers, illustrators and/or self-publishing and would like to set up a table at Jax Book Fest: Writers' Day, please email jplprograms@coj.net.
 Each group is given one six-foot table, which they may use to promote their organization/business and/or feature work by member authors.

 Creative Break & Networking

 Need a short break from note-taking and writing exercises?
-Create your first mini zine or business card zine using a risograph printer!
-If you're not attending a one o'clock breakout session, or you have a little extra time after lunch, stop by the Center for Adult Learning.
-We're hosting a short "creative break" and informal networking activity along with Andrew Kozlowski, an artist and educator based in Jacksonville.
+Create a mini zine or business card zine with a risograph printer!
+If you're not attending a 1 p.m. breakout session, or you have a little extra time after lunch, drop in the Center for Adult Learning from 12:30 - 2:30 p.m.
+We're hosting a "creative break" and informal networking activity with Andrew Kozlowski, a Jacksonville-based artist and educator.
 Magazines, drawing utensils, and other zine-making materials will be provided.

 Note: The entrance to CAL is located in the hallway connecting the Library to the Conference Center.